-Also worth noting is that house prices in NZ dollar terms have continued to rise up to the current date.
+Also worth noting is that house prices in NZ dollar terms continued to rise up until the end of 2021.
 Even COVID-19 didn’t put much of a dent in them.
-In fact, the government stimulus, record low interest rates and currency printing by the Reserve Bank has actually given house prices a hefty boost since May 2020.
-Hitting a new record in December of $905,000, the chart is looking rather parabolic now.
-However, even though the median house price is at an all time high, when priced in gold, housing peaked in 2005 at 472 ounces (see the peak of the orange line above).
+In fact, the government stimulus, record low interest rates and currency printing by the Reserve Bank, actually gave house prices a hefty boost since May 2020.
+Hitting a new record in December 2021 of $900,000, the chart was looking rather parabolic.
+However, even though the median house price hit an all time high in 2021, when priced in gold, housing peaked in 2005 at 472 ounces (see the peak of the orange line above).

 So, at first glance it may seem like you’ve “missed the boat” if you didn’t sell housing and buy gold in 2005, when the top was in at close to 500 oz.

 With the ratio then falling from 472 to 160 in 2011, you would have been able to buy back the same house and still have over 300 ounces left.
 Or put another way you could then have bought 3 houses.
 That is, thrice the buying power in real estate by holding gold for 6 years.

 Key point: It’s the proportional drop in the value of housing to gold that is the key factor.

 So an average house sold today would net you 239 oz of gold.
 If the past trends both here, and in the US and UK hold true, we may see the ratio drop below 100.
 Here in New Zealand maybe even bottoming out as low as 50, by the end of this current gold bull market.

 That would mean you could buy back the same house for 50 ounces of gold.
-Still having 294 ounces left over.
-Or using the same analogy as above you could then buy 6 houses – and still have 44 ounces of gold left over!
-Even if the ratio only dropped to 100 ounces you could still buy the same house back three times.
-And have 44 oz of gold left over.
+Still having 189 ounces left over.
+Or using the same analogy as above you could then buy almost 5 houses!
+Even if the ratio only dropped to 100 ounces you could still buy the same house back almost twice over.